All Episodes

 Yeah.

-But uh you know, my family's been here for generations and generations.
+But, you know, my family's been here for generations and generations.

-I'm I think it's sixth generation infantrymen.
+I think it's sixth-generation infantrymen.

-It's like how long before you're a Native American.
+It's like, how long before you're a Native American?

-Well, here's also the how long have how much have you done for this land?
+How long have you, how much have you done for this land?

 By that standard, you know who's not Native American?